arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 After completion:
 ![Tools compilation finished](assets/tools_finished.png)

-***This process takes ~2h depending on the HW***
+***This process takes ~2h depending on your build host***

 #### Save Your Image For Flashing

-After the built was successful you need to save the needed files to your physical store unit, you have set that up before on `docker run` setting the volume pointing to the **dockerVolume** directory
+After a successful build,  save the needed files to the host volume you mounted with `docker run`.

 Use the following commands to copy the files to your storage unit: